tnhkoc/tnhkoc/README.md

 # Hi there, I'm Tunahan 👋

-I'm a Platform Support Specialist currently gaining hands-on experience with monitoring tools like Grafana and Prometheus, while continuing my transition into Cloud & DevOps engineering.
+I'm a Platform Support Specialist transitioning into Cloud & DevOps engineering — currently building hands-on experience with AWS, Terraform, Kubernetes, and monitoring tools like Grafana and Prometheus.

-With 4+ years in IT support and infrastructure roles, I'm now focused on building real-world automation projects using AWS, Terraform, and Kubernetes.
+With 4+ years in IT support and infrastructure roles, I'm focused on deepening my knowledge of cloud-native technologies through self-driven labs and foundational projects.

 ### 🧠 Current Focus
 - Core AWS Services: EC2, IAM, S3, CloudWatch